Discover Omnia

 Communication Analytics – Tracks engagement, readership, and content performance, providing insights to optimize communication strategies.

-A well-structured communication framework, including features like the ones above, ensures that employees stay informed, engaged, and connected, regardless of location or device.
-See examples of Omnia features that support improved communication practices.
+A well-structured communication framework with these key intranet features ensures employees stay informed, engaged, and connected.
+See intranet examples of Omnia features that support improved communication practices.
+See examples of Omnia features that support improved communication practices

-A good intranet delivers targeted news and updates, but a great intranet takes personalization to the next level—ensuring the experience is tailored to each employee’s role, interests, and needs.
-When content is relevant and easily accessible, employees stay engaged, informed, and more likely to adopt the intranet as part of their daily workflow.
+A good intranet feature is the ability to personalize content.
+While most popular intranet features include targeted news, the best intranets go further—ensuring the experience is tailored to each employee’s role, interests, and needs.
+When information is relevant and easy to find, employees are more engaged and more likely to adopt the intranet into their daily workflow.

 Targeted Content Delivery – Employees receive updates based on department, role, location, and interests, ensuring relevance.